medavox/tuki-nuwa/text/dictionary.md

 pi   | (sep) of, belonging to
-puha | passive marker (goes after a verb); the verb-phrase is being done TO the subject, possibly by some(thing/one). *mi nami puha*! = "i am being eaten!" u    | addressive marker: *jan Atan u* = "hey, adam", "@adam"; (sep) U Imperative: *u namu!* = "eat!" ula  | previous word or phrase is a verb.
+puha | passive marker (goes after a verb); the verb-phrase is being done TO the subject, possibly by some(thing/one). *mi nami puha*! = "i am being eaten!" u    | addressive marker: *jan Atan u* = "hey, adam", "@adam"; (sep) U Imperative: *u namu!* = "eat!" sula  | previous word or phrase is a verb.
 Optional for increased clarity. wa   | subject; about/regarding; context-phrase separator, topicaliser